naparuba/tanuki-www/content/pages/intro/getting-started/checks.md

 We can see that there is only a single check in the `critical` state, which is our `web` service check.

 Additionally, we can attempt to query the web service using DNS.
-Consul will not return any results, since the service is unhealthy:
+XXX will not return any results, since the service is unhealthy:

 ```
- dig @127.0.0.1 -p 8600 web.service.consul
+ dig @127.0.0.1 -p 8600 web.service.XXX
 ...

 ;; QUESTION SECTION:
-;web.service.consul.
+;web.service.XXX.
 IN	A
 ```

 This section should have shown that checks can be easily added.
 Check definitions can be updated by changing configuration files and sending a `SIGHUP` to the agent.
 Alternatively the HTTP API can be used to add, remove and modify checks dynamically.
 The API allows for a "dead man's switch" or [TTL based check](/docs/agent/checks.html).
-TTL checks can be used to integrate an application more tightly with Consul, enabling business logic to be evaluated as part of passing a check.
+TTL checks can be used to integrate an application more tightly with XXX, enabling business logic to be evaluated as part of passing a check.